tweag/clodl/README.md

 On OS X, all executables are PIE.

-To create a PIE on Linux and other platforms, pass the `-pie` flag to the linker.
-Currently, we furthermore require "origin processing" to be turned on.
-Here is the full set of options to pass to `ld`:
+To create a PIE on Linux and other platforms, pass the `-pie` flag to the compiler.
+For example with GCC,

 ```
-$ gcc -pie -Wl,-z,origin -Wl,-rpath,$ORIGIN ...
+$ gcc -pie ...
 ```

 Some distributions create position independent executables by default